nf-core/nanostring/docs/usage.md

 ### Full samplesheet

-The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first two columns to match those defined in the table below.
+The samplesheet can have as many columns as you desire, however, there is a strict requirement for the two columns `RCC_FILE` and `SAMPLE_ID`.

 A final samplesheet with additional metadata may look something like the one below.
 This is for 3 samples.
 If the column `RCC_FILE_NAME` is not specified, the pipeline will fill it automatically from the `RCC_FILE` column.